What is GST(Goods and Services Tax) in India? Complete Guide

 Streamlined Tax Regime: GST unified multiple indirect taxes into a singular tax framework, simplifying the tax structure for businesses and enhancing transparency.
 This consolidation has eased the compliance burden, making it simpler for businesses to navigate tax obligations.

-Logistics and Supply Chain Efficiency: The unification of state-level taxes has facilitated smoother interstate commerce, removing bottlenecks at state borders and decreasing transit times and logistics costs, thereby optimizing supply chain operations.
+Logistics and Supply Chain Efficiency: The unification of state-level taxes has facilitated smoother interstate commerce, removing bottlenecks at state borders and decreasing transit times and logistics costs, thereby optimising supply chain operations.

 Improved Tax Compliance and Revenue: The digital-first approach of GST, encompassing online registrations, tax payments, and return filings, has increased efficiency, reduced errors, and enhanced transparency, leading to better compliance and an uptick in tax collections.